tomopagu/generator-zentan/app/templates/grunt/_readme.md

 ## Commands

 * Use `grunt` to build the site.
-* Use `grunt watch` to build the site on the fly as you make changes.
+* Use `grunt auto` to build the site on the fly as you make changes.
 (Livereload Inc!)